 School bus crash snarls traffic on I-95 near JTB

-Two people were taken to the hospital following the crash, JFRD said

-JACKSONVILLE, Fla. – A crash involving a school bus caused Thursday morning delays on Interstate 95.
+JACKSONVILLE, Fla. – A crash involving a school bus caused delays on Interstate 95 on Thursday morning.

 Copyright 2020 by WJXT News4Jax - All rights reserved.